preludetech/tutorial-getting-git/tutorial/14-cloning-and-merging.md

 ## Let's commit some changes

-Let's update our README file:
+For this section, we'll be working with your `personal_website_copy` repo.
+Let's update our `README.md` file:

+**IMPORTANT**: Double check that your terminal is in the right place, use `pwd`.
+And make sure you are editing the correct files in the correct directory!
+Always be sure of where you are!

-First, make a new branch and check it out
+Make a new branch and check it out

 ```
 git checkout -b feature/readme